juchi/gameboy.js/README.md

 the received bytes are displayed in the console (this is mainly used for tests).

 The ROM files are accessed using an explorer on your computer.
-Other methods may be included (AJAX is supported with the RomAjaxReader class).
+Other methods may be included (AJAX and Drag & Drop are supported).

 ### Internal processes